Last updated on .

 Belén de Umbría

-Belén is a farming community that sits on the side of a mountain.
+Belén is an agricultural community that sits on the side of a mountain.
 The streets can be very steep.
 It might be difficult to walk up and down some of the streets, but the views are stunning and at least it keeps me in shape.

 A street in Belén de Umbría, Risaralda, Colombia